anlutro/laravel-settings/README.md

 ### Installation

-`composer require anlutro/l4-settings` - pick the latest version from Packagist or the list of tags on Github.
+1. `composer require anlutro/l4-settings`

-Add `anlutro\LaravelSettings\ServiceProvider` to the array of providers in `app/config/app.php`.
+2. Add `anlutro\LaravelSettings\ServiceProvider` to the array of providers in `app/config/app.php`.

 Optional: add `'Setting' => 'anlutro\LaravelSettings\Facade'` to the array of aliases in the same file.

-Publish the config file by running `php artisan config:publish anlutro/l4-settings` (Laravel 4.x) or `php artisan vendor:publish` (Laravel 5).
+3. Publish the config file by running `php artisan config:publish anlutro/l4-settings` (Laravel 4.x) or `php artisan vendor:publish` (Laravel 5).
+The config file will give you control over which storage engine to use as well as some storage-specific settings.

 ### Usage